tomasvikner/QVT-CSF/Readme.md

 ## Contact

-For questions or feedback on this modified version, feel free to reach out to **vikner@wisc.edu**.
+For questions on this modified version, feel free to reach out to **vikner@wisc.edu**.